-The journey connecting freshman orientation with the 30-foot walk across the commencement stage is paradoxically long and yet, just a brief passage of time.
+The journey connecting freshman orientation with the walk across the commencement stage is paradoxically long and yet, just a brief passage of time.
 We know that as a parent or honored family member, you want these next four years to matter — for these amazing young adults to gain essential skills, to mature and grow in character, to experience or deepen their spiritual foundations, and find meaningful career success.

 At Catholic University, we want the same — and more.
 We want each year's incoming class to learn to think for themselves, to develop an active love for knowledge that embraces the best of human reasoning along with the revelations brought forth through a deep and abiding faith.